wahyusaragih/Vue-Capasitor-Starter/README.md

 </template>

 <script setup>
-// Empty — Vuetify and Router are initialized in main.js
+// Vuetify and Router are initialized in main.js
 </script>

 <style>